 Discuss future plant science programmes across Europe

-Provide authoritative source of independent information on plant science – science advice to policy
+Provide authoritative source of independent information on plant science funding and advice to policy

-Promote training of plant scientists to meet the 21st century challenges in breeding, agriculture, horticulture, forestry, plant ecology and sectors related to plant science
+Promote plant science research to meet the 21st century challenges in breeding, agriculture, horticulture, forestry, plant ecology and sectors related to plant science

 Because plants matter